lvillaca/springboot-api/README.md

 10 - Run reload.sh script to trigger build and initiate a container

 For valitation:
-Edit and run keytool_cert_create.sh, which will dispatch a request to keycloak for an access token and call the API with the obtained access token
+Edit and run docker_run_api.sh, which will dispatch a request to keycloak for an access token and call the API with the obtained access token